CoFH/cofh.github.io/docs/nullifier/index.md

 Obtaining
 ---------

-A placed nullifier can be instantly picked up by dismantling it with a [crescent hammer](/docs/crescent-hammer/).
+A placed nullifier can be instantly picked up by dismantling it with a [wrench](/docs/wrenches/).
 Its configuration is preserved in the item.
 It can also be mined using a [pickaxe](https://minecraft.gamepedia.com/Pickaxe).

 ### Crafting
 {% include recipe-table.html type='crafting' recipes=page.recipes.crafting no-result=true %}